 It’s safe, too.
 The bumper bar around the edge is wide set, to protect your child’s feet, and the built in anti slip friction pads mean that no matter what surface you put this on, it’s not going to go anywhere it shouldn’t, even on hardwood flooring.

-It's a frame style walker, which are obviously really simple designs, but that doesn't mean it's worse than other styles?
-In fact, this is pretty much the best baby push walker there is.
-It's strong and sturdy, and has a really smart tension control dial so you can set how fast your little baby can move it.
+It’s a frame style walker, which are obviously really simple designs, but that doesn’t mean it’s worse than other styles.
+It’s strong and sturdy, and has a really smart tension control dial so you can set how fast your little baby can move it.

-When you're looking at this walker, though, the real focus is the toys.
-It's no underestimating to say that you're looking at the best baby walker toys there are.
-There's so much on this that it's guaranteed to quickly become your baby's favorite toy.
+When you’re looking at this walker, though, the real focus is the toys.
+There’s so much on this that it’s guaranteed to quickly become your baby’s favorite toy.
 Which is great, because you can easily remove the toy section too, so your baby can easily use it away from the walker, even when they no longer need it!

 With the standard rollers, shape sorters and light up buttons, your baby gets everything they need to help develop key motor skills, and the 5 musical piano keys and over 70 songs and sound effects are a huge help when it comes to linguistic progress.